Capella GEO workflow

 Capella GEO processing considerations

 Capella auxiliary products provide a constant scaling factor to calibrate image values from digital numbers to sigma nought.
-Apply Radiometric Calibration uses a constant incidence angle value, provided in the Capella auxiliary products, to convert sigma nought values to beta nought or gamma nought values.
+The Apply Radiometric Calibration tool uses a constant incidence angle value, provided in the Capella auxiliary products, to convert sigma nought values to beta nought or gamma nought values.

 Related topics